 We get glucose from the carbohydrates in our food and drinks.
-Normally glucose enters our bloodstream, our pancreas makes insulin and our insulin then allows the glucose to move into the body's cells to be used for energy.
+Normally glucose enters our bloodstream, and our insulin made by the pancreas allows the glucose to move into the body's cells to be used for energy.
 If we cannot make enough insulin, or if our insulin is not working properly, the glucose cannot enter the cells around the body.
 It stays in the blood and blood glucose levels become higher than normal.

 There are some things that put you at risk of developing Type 2 diabetes.
 It's often linked to being overweight, inactive, or having a parent, brother or sister with diabetes.
 It is helpful to know what the risks are so it can be prevented or delayed.

 The things that you do on a day to day basis can make a huge difference to the treatment of Type 2 diabetes.